 The Officers called this ‘great jail’, safer than others, with ‘excellent’ security, and staff

-‘definitely in charge’, ‘excellent’ staff relations, new staff ‘very welcome’, and with good retention (yet still ‘unafraid to challenge’ underperformance).
-Prisoner relations were ‘excellent’, and they ‘cared passionately’ about helping them change.
-Spice and phones were thought ‘low’ due to Rapiscan mail-checks and new phone scanners.
-They said VR reps played ‘a big role’ in safety.
-They also praised veteran, lifer and traveller support, high quality prisoner activities, the enhanced, drug, and Cat D resettlement units, and the ‘excellent’ family visits.
+‘definitely in charge’.
+They praised ‘excellent’ staff relations, with new staff made ‘very welcome’, and good retention, but with colleagues prepared to challenge underperformance where required.
+Prisoner relations were ‘excellent’, and staff ‘cared passionately’ about helping them change.
+Synthetic psychoactive substance, originally marketed as a synthetic cannabis – often used as a generic term for all synthetic psychoactive substances and phones were thought ‘low’ due to Scanning equipment used to check parcels and mail for contraband, including drugs mail-checks and new phone scanners.
+They said Violence Reduction reps played ‘a big role’ in safety.
+They also praised veteran, lifer and traveller support, high quality prisoner activities, the The highest of three levels within the Prison Service’s Incentives and Earned Privileges (IEP) scheme (see also “IEP”) IEP - Incentives and Earned Privileges – national scheme under which prisoners can earn additional privileges through good behaviour, drug, and One of four levels of security for male prisoners – from Cat A (high security) to Cat D (the lowest level) resettlement units, and the ‘excellent’ family visits.